-Assumption \hyperref[Assumption:HK]{A} places the same set of restrictions on the joint distribution of $(x^{T},\alpha,\epsilon^{T})$ as HK.
-While not explicitly stated in their Theorem 4, HK used Assumption \hyperref[Assumption:HK]{A}(a), the exogeneity of $(x^{T},y_{0})$ and serial independence of $\{\epsilon_{t}\}$, conditional on $\alpha$, to derive the moment inequalities used for the identification.
-Note that Assumption \hyperref[Assumption:HK]{A}(a) implies that the fixed effects $\alpha$ pick up two types of dependence in the model: the dependence over time in the unobservables and the dependence between explanatory variables and unobservables.
+Assumption \hyperref[Assumption:HK]{A} places the same set of restrictions on the joint distribution of $(x^{T},\alpha,\epsilon^{T})$ as in HK.
+While not stated explicitly in their Theorem 4, HK use Assumption \hyperref[Assumption:HK]{A}(a), the exogeneity of $(x^{T},y_{0})$ and serial independence of $\{\epsilon_{t}\}$, conditional on $\alpha$, to derive the moment inequalities for the identification.
+Note that Assumption \hyperref[Assumption:HK]{A}(a) implies that the fixed effects $\alpha$ pick up two types of dependence in the model: the dependence over time in the unobservables, and the dependence between explanatory variables and unobservables.
 As a result, in model (\ref{model}), $\epsilon_{t}$ is independent of $\left( x^{T},y^{t-1}\right) $, conditional on $\alpha$.
-Besides, Assumption \hyperref[Assumption:HK]{A}(a) is a special case of the group homogeneity restriction, $\epsilon_{s}\overset{d}{=}\epsilon_{t}|(x_{s},x_{t},\alpha) $, imposed in \cite*{Manski1987}, \cite*{PakesPorter2016}, and \cite*{ShiEtal2018} for identifying static discrete choice models (without controlling the lagged term $y_{t-1}$ in the model).
-This enables us to suppress the time subscript $t$ in $F_{\epsilon_{t}|\alpha}$ and $f_{\epsilon _{t}|\alpha}$ in the rest of this paper without ambiguity.
-Assumption \hyperref[Assumption:HK]{A}(b) is a regularity condition to ensure that both $y_{s}\neq y_{t}$ and $y_{s}=y_{t}$ occur with positive probabilities for all $\alpha$ and $s,t\in\mathcal{T}$.
+Furthermore, Assumption \hyperref[Assumption:HK]{A}(a) is a special case of the group homogeneity restriction, $\epsilon_{s}\overset{d}{=}\epsilon_{t}|(x_{s},x_{t},\alpha) $, imposed in \cite*{Manski1987}, \cite*{PakesPorter2016}, and \cite*{ShiEtal2018} for identifying static discrete choice models (without controlling the lagged term $y_{t-1}$ in the model).
+Thus, we can suppress the time subscript $t$ in $F_{\epsilon_{t}|\alpha}$ and $f_{\epsilon _{t}|\alpha}$ in the rest of this paper without ambiguity.
+Assumption \hyperref[Assumption:HK]{A}(b) is a regularity condition that ensures that both $y_{s}\neq y_{t}$ and $y_{s}=y_{t}$ occur with positive probabilities for all $\alpha$ and $s,t\in\mathcal{T}$.

-It is known and documented in the relevant literature (see, e.g., Lemma 1 of \cite*{Manski1985}), that to establish the point identification of the parameter $\theta$ in a ``distribution-free'' setting, $x_{t}$ also needs to satisfy certain regularity conditions.
-Assumption \hyperref[Assumption:HK]{A}(c) requires the existence of a relevant, continuous regressor, with large support, which is a standard restriction imposed in maximum score type estimators.
+It is known and documented in the relevant literature (see, e.g., Lemma 1 of \cite*{Manski1985}) that to establish the point identification of the parameter $\theta$ in a distribution-free setting, $x_{t}$ also needs to satisfy certain regularity conditions.
+Assumption \hyperref[Assumption:HK]{A}(c) requires the existence of a relevant, continuous regressor, with large support, which is a standard restriction imposed in MS-type estimators.
 Assumption \hyperref[Assumption:HK]{A}(d) is the familiar full-rank condition.
 Assumptions \hyperref[Assumption:HK]{A}(c) and \hyperref[Assumption:HK]{A}(d) are identical to Assumption 2 of \cite*{Manski1987}.